 - The adult checking in the camper must be wearing a mask during all interactions with staff.

 - At pick up time, campers will be escorted to their vehicle in the parking lot.
 Families must remain in their vehicle.

 *All of the protocols listed above also apply to Graduate Overnight Camp

 - Transportation between the Twin Cities and Camp Knutson will be offered to campers and staff.
 Check-in and pick up will also be available at Camp Knutson for campers whose families choose to provide their own transportation.

-- Following camper check-in, campers will be transported in separate large vans exclusively with campers in their small cabin group.
+- Following camper check-in at the hotel, campers will be transported in separate 29-passenger buses exclusively with campers and staff in their small cabin group (10 campers or less).

-- Masks will be required while riding in the vans.
+- Masks will be required while riding in the buses.

 - Cabin groups will consist of no more than 10 campers, plus staff.

 - Campers and staff will sleep a minimum of six feet apart from each other.
 Masks will not be worn while sleeping.